ChakSayantan/Minimal-Universal-MultiQudit-Gate-Sets/README.md

 Key established for this round: 2
 ```

-In Round 29 of the QKD simulation, within the traditional setup, Alice randomly selected
-the trit “2” and the diagonal basis, while Bob independently chose the same diagonal
-basis.
-On Alice’s side, this resulted in a circuit beginning with the 0swap2 gate
-to encode the symbol, followed by a Hadamard gate to realize the diagonal basis.
-Bob,
-matching the basis choice, appended a Hadamard gate before measurement.
-In case of
+In Round 29 of the QKD simulation, within the traditional setup, Alice randomly selected the trit “2” and the diagonal basis, while Bob independently chose the same diagonal basis.
+On Alice’s side, this resulted in a circuit beginning with the 0swap2 gate to encode the symbol, followed by a Hadamard gate to realize the diagonal basis.
+Bob, matching the basis choice, appended a Hadamard gate before measurement.
-universal decomposed gates, all the gates are decomposed into unitary matrices of the
-proposed forms and then appended subsequently replacing the traditional gates.
-The
-0swap2 gate has been replaced with one Ri j, one Φbalance and one Φ matrices, while
-the Hadamard gate has been replaced with three Ri j, one Φbalance and one Φ matrices.
+In case of universal decomposed gates, all the gates are decomposed into unitary matrices of the proposed forms and then appended subsequently replacing the traditional gates.
+The 0swap2 gate has been replaced with one R_ij, one Phi balance and one Phi matrices, while the Hadamard gate has been replaced with three R_ij, one Phi balance and one Phi matrices.
-Both measurements yielded the value “2”, and since the bases aligned, a key bit was
-successfully established, exactly as predicted by the principles of QKD.
+Both measurements yielded the value “2”, and since the bases aligned, a key bit was successfully established, exactly as predicted by the principles of QKD.

 ```